KillahPotatoes/KP-Liberation/README.md

 	* Added: Reputation penalty for destroyed/damaged civil buildings.
 	* Added: Mission parameter to choose building penalty for damaged or only destroyed buildings.
 	* Added: Reputation gain for liberated sectors.
-	* Added: After capturing a sector you could find wounded civilians.
-You gain reputation for medical support.
+	* Added: After capturing a sector you might find wounded civilians.
+You can also gain reputation for offering medical support.
 * Added: Civil informant.
 	* Added: If you've a good reputation, a civil informant can rarely spawn at blufor sectors.
 	* Added: Intel increase, if you capture the informant and bring him back to a FOB.